algorandfoundation/xGov/Proposals/xgov-170.md

 ## Experience with Algorand
 Jesco has been actively developing Algorand based projects for >3 years.
 In this time he has created ~20 PyTeal smart contracts and multiple Front / Back ends to support this.
 The smart contracts cover a wide range of application types, including staking, vesting, trading, and more.

-Mark has worked as a Product Manger / Product Designer on many projects including mobile apps, enterprise web apps, and web3 projects.

 Together, Mark and Jesco have been building the www.everyone.space platform for the past year.
 When launched, Everyone will provide key tokenization and NFT infrastructure for the Algorand ecosystem.